Group-3-Smart-Canvas-Project-Advising/Smart-Campus/README.md

    cd
 ```

-2. Switch to the development branch (if applicable):
+2. Switch to the development branch ( I've been working on the MVP branch, you're welcome to join me or start your own! ):
 ```bash
    git checkout
 ```